stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 *reset* button disabled accordingly.
 We could set these things up manually in `content`, but that would be a repetition of application logic.
 It's often better to setup everything by invoking the `MSF` once with an *initialization event*.
-Then, everything will behave correctly from the very beginning.
+Then everything will behave correctly from the very beginning.